-Depreciation on other property, plant and equipment is calculated to write down the cost of the assets to their residual values on a straight line basis over their estimated useful lives.
+Depreciation is calculated to write down the cost of the assets to their residual values on a straight line basis over their estimated useful lives.
 The estimated useful lives represent common life expectancies applied in the various business segments of the Group operates.
 The principal depreciation annual rates used are as follows: